Second-Order Fast-Slow Stochastic Systems: Fast-Slow Second-Order Systems with Fast Diffusion

 \begin{prop} {\rm(\cite[Theorem 4.1]{Puh16})} If a family $\{\PP^\eps\}_{\eps>0}$ is exponentially tight then it is sequentially LD relatively compact. \end{prop}

-This section is summarized as follows.
-The exponential tightness of $\{(X^\eps,\mu^\eps)\}_{\eps>0}$ is proved in Section \ref{sec:exp} by applying the (extended) Puhalskii's criteria.
-The large deviations limit points then are identified in Section \ref{sec:iden}.
-The proof is completed at the end of this section.
-To proceed, we introduce the following technical lemma, which will be used often in some calculations in the remaining of this section.
+To start, we introduce the following technical lemma, which will be used often in some calculations in this section.

-\begin{lem} For real-valued continuous function $g(s)$, and real-valued continuously differentiable function $u(s)$, and real-valued It\^o process $w(s)$, $w(s)>0\; \forall s$ with the quadratic variation denoted by $\langle dw,dw\rangle_s$, we have the following identity
+\begin{lm} For real-valued continuous function $g(s)$, and real-valued continuously differentiable function $u(s)$, and real-valued It\^o process $w(s)$, $w(s)>0\; \forall s$ with the quadratic variation denoted by $\langle dw,dw\rangle_s$, we have the following identity

-Moreover, the identity \eqref{eq-intbypart} still holds if $g$ is $\R^d$-valued function and $u$ can be either $\R$-valued or $\R^d$-valued $($with the operations corresponding to $u$ and $g$ being understood as the inner product in $\R^d)$. \end{lem}
+Moreover, the identity \eqref{eq-intbypart} still holds if $g$ is $\R^d$-valued function and $u$ can be either $\R$-valued or $\R^d$-valued $($with the operations corresponding to $u$ and $g$ being understood as the inner product in $\R^d)$. \end{lm}

 \begin{proof} Using integration by parts for

 \eqref{eq-intbypart} follows from standard calculations. \end{proof}